OpenCamp-cc/curriculum/week-1/README.md

     - This lecture covers the basics of Computer Science, such as Binary numbers, algorithms
     - Review questions will be in Week 2

+**Assignments**

+- [A1: Creating a simple personal website pt.
+1](../assignments/a1.md): Due on W1 Thursday 23:59
+- [A2: Creating a simple personal website pt.
+2](../assignments/a2.md): Due on W1 Sunday 23:59

 ### Review Questions